wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;There are many points in consciousness; are there as many worlds?

 **M:**&ensp;Take dream for an example.
 In a hospital there may be many patients, all sleeping, all dreaming, each dreaming his own private, personal dream, unrelated, unaffected, but having one single factor in common — illness.
-Similarly, we have divorced ourselves in our imagination from the real world of common experiënce and enclosed ourselves in a cloud of personal desire and fears, images and thoughts, ideas and concepts.
+Similarly, we have divorced ourselves in our imagination from the real world of common experience and enclosed ourselves in a cloud of personal desire and fears, images and thoughts, ideas and concepts.

 **Q:**&ensp;This I can understand.
 But what is the cause of the tremendous variety of the personal worlds?